Free Consultation

 During child custody discussions, there may be terms used that you think you understand but can be confusing.
 As your St. Louis child custody attorney we will make sure that you fully comprehend what is being discussed at all stages of your case.

-• Physical Custody: This is awarded to the parent whom the child lives with primarily.
-Joint physical custody may be an option if the parents live close together and the child will be spending equal amounts of time in both households.
+• Physical Custody: This is awarded to the parent with whom the child lives primarily.
+Joint physical custody may be an option if the parents live close together and the child will spend equal amounts of time in both households.
 This should only be considered if going back and forth between homes won’t be overly stressful for the child.

-• Legal Custody: The parent who is awarded legal custody has the right to make all important decisions regarding the child’s upbringing including their education, needs, and religious upbringing.
+• Legal Custody: The parent awarded legal custody has the right to make all important decisions regarding the child’s upbringing, including their education, needs, and religious upbringing.
 Unless there is overwhelming evidence to suggest otherwise, St. Louis courts support parents sharing legal custody of their children.

 Sole Custody Versus Joint Custody

-For both physical and legal custody parents must decide if sole or joint custody is in the best interest of their child.
-Sole physical custody is not uncommon, where one parent is deemed the primary caretaker while the other is granted visitation rights.
+Parents must decide if sole or joint custody is in the best interest of their child for both physical and legal custody.
+Sole physical custody is common, where one parent is deemed the primary caretaker while the other is granted visitation rights.

-For legal custody, a St. Louis judge will prefer if the parents are able to agree to share responsibility.
+A St. Louis judge prefers legal custody if the parents agree to share responsibility.
 This ensures that the child benefits from the input of both his biological parents.
-In most cases, a severe defect on the behalf of one parent will have to be proven in order to convince a judge that sole legal custody is in the child’s best interest.
+In most cases, a severe defect on the part of one parent must be proven to convince a judge that sole legal custody is in the child’s best interest.

 Deciding Factors in Custody Hearings

-The best interest of the child is the deciding factor in St. Louis custody hearings.
-With the help of our child custody attorney’s, parents can usually mediate and come to an amicable conclusion regarding what works best for the child and for them.
-In determining what is best for the child there are a number of things to consider:
+The child’s best interest is the deciding factor in St. Louis custody hearings.
+With the help of our child custody attorneys, parents can usually mediate and come to an amicable conclusion regarding what works best for the child and them.
+In determining what is best for the child, there are several things to consider:

 • The parenting plan submitted by each parent and their wishes.

-• The willingness of each parent to meet the needs of the child, including the child’s need to spend quality time with each parent.
+• The willingness of each parent to meet the child’s needs, including the child’s need to spend quality time with each parent.

 • What the child thinks is best for them.